 - Out of the total supply of water available on the earth, less than 1 percent is drinkable.

 - According to the United Nations, around 1.2 billion people face water scarcity in the world and 500 million are approaching this situation.

-These facts highlight the problem of water being a scarce resource.
-Therefore, parents, together with their children, should do everything they can to save water.
+These facts highlight the problem of water becoming a scarce resource.
+Therefore, parents, together with their children must do everything they can to save water.

 - Close all the taps and valves before you step out of the home or go on a vacation.

 - Fill half a glass of water to drink first; refill if required.

 - Turn off the tap while brushing your teeth.

 - While washing hands, wet your hands, and then turn off the tap, on it again to wash away the soapy leather

 - Use bucket and mug instead of the shower.

 - Turn off the tap while applying soap to the body